swetamishra1611/performance-dashboard/README.md

 ## License

-This project is part of an academic assignment.
+This project is part of a Flam  assignment.

 ## Acknowledgments

-Built as part of the Web Development course assignment.
+Built as part of the Frontend Project assignment.